mdn/content/files/en-us/glossary/baseline/compatibility/index.md

 - Browsers not covered by the Baseline browser set, such as operating system web views
 - Assistive technology, such as screen readers

-If Baseline doesn't cover your situation, then consider reading browser compatibility tables on MDN and visiting [caniuse.com](https://caniuse.com/) and [a11ysupport.io](https://a11ysupport.io/).
+If Baseline doesn't cover your situation, you can find more information in the browser compatibility tables on MDN, [caniuse.com](https://caniuse.com/), and [a11ysupport.io](https://a11ysupport.io/).

 ## Contributing